E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 ## Let's go

 The creation of this bad egg is a little tedious: you will need to execute 10 ACE codes the one after the other.
+Fortunately, you can save and restart as many times as you want during this process, there's no risk to corrupt your save.

 Each ACE code will write 8 bytes of data in the BOX 10 slot 19, for a total of 80 bytes (the entire slot).
 Please ensure your BOX 10 slot 19 is empty before starting.